 Review and Award Process

-Your application and your adviser’s evaluation will be reviewed by your departmental representative, who will answer a short series of evaluative questions.
+Your application and your adviser’s evaluation will be reviewed by your director of undergraduate studies, who will answer a short series of evaluative questions.

-Applications without both an adviser and a departmental representative evaluation will not be considered, nor will late submissions.
+Applications without both an adviser and a director of undergraduate studies evaluation will not be considered, nor will late submissions.

 Our review process takes into account the following: